NITCbase/nitcbase.github.io/docs/Roadmap/Stage01.md

 ## Reading and Writing

 In this stage, we will try to use the provided Disk functions to do I/O operations on the disk.
-In your `mynitcbase` folder, you will find a `main.c` file.
+In your `mynitcbase` folder, you will find a `main.cpp` file.
 We will be editing this file to read and write from a random block on the disk.
 In the very first line of the `main` function, you will find a declaration of an instance of `Disk` class for reasons we mentioned earlier.
 The commented-out lines following this declaration are relevant only in later stages and will be covered in due time.

 As you read in [Disk model](../Design/Physical%20Layer.md#disk-model), each block of the disk is 2048 bytes.
 The disk functions expect two arguments: a buffer of size 2048 bytes and the block number that we want to work with.